-- Inability to provide associate degree opportunities in health care due to a lack of science facilities. - Lack of proper science facilities also prohibits the Molokai Education Center from providing courses and training in aquaculture which has been prioritized as an area of economic opportunity for Molokai through the County of Maui Molokai Community Plan. - Lack of personnel to develop non-credit courses has resulted in our inability to offer short-term training programs to address Molokai employer/employee needs. - Molokai still has the highest unemployment rate in the state at 13.9% in the month of October 2009. - Lack of 9-month instructional faculty position for Hawaiian Language/Culture for Molokai while lecturer funds are being used instead.
-There is a huge demand for the position and the largest block of Native Hawaiian students anywhere in the UH system, but no Molokai position.
-New positions on the main campus have not met the need for Molokai. - Not having vocational facilities prohibits us from offering programs that could lead to high demand, high wage employment opportunities for those on island as identified in the planning document, "Molokai-Future of a Hawaiian Island." - A declining number of externally funded courses results in the need to create more government funded sections resulting in higher instructional costs for the college.
+- Inability to provide associate degree opportunities in health care due to a lack of science facilities. - Lack of proper science facilities also prohibits the UHMC, Molokai from providing courses and training in aquaculture which has been prioritized as an area of economic opportunity for Molokai through the County of Maui Molokai Community Plan. - Lack of personnel to develop non-credit courses has resulted in our inability to offer short-term training programs to address Molokai employer/employee needs. - Molokai still has the highest unemployment rate in the state at 13.9% in the month of August 2010. - Lack of 9-month instructional faculty position for Hawaiian Language/Culture for Molokai while lecturer funds are being used instead.
+There is a huge demand for the position and the largest percentage of Native Hawaiian students anywhere in the UH system, but no Molokai position.
+New positions on the main campus have not met the need for Molokai. - Not having vocational facilities prohibits us from offering programs that could lead to high demand, high wage employment opportunities for those on island as identified in the planning document, "Molokai-Future of a Hawaiian Island." - A declining number of externally funded courses results in the need to create more government funded sections resulting in higher instructional costs for the college. - Nurse Aide Training majors cannot qualify for financial aid, therefore, declare other majors making it difficult to track persistence. - The number of externally funded "tuition free" classes offered has declined placing a heavier financial burden on Molokai students.

-- highest enrollment in the history of the Molokai program. - The increase in the amount of classes being offered through all delivery methods has resulted in more options for Molokai students.
-The larger student body equates to more community members being served. - CTE majors are beginning to enroll more students and showed increases in the 2008-2009 AY.
+- SSH and FTE are at an all-time high at UHMC, Molokai in the 2009-2010 academic year. - The increase in FTE results in higher tuition revenue generation. - The unduplicated student count in the 2007-2008 academic year set a record for the highest enrollment in the history of the Molokai program. - The increase in the amount of classes being offered through all delivery methods has resulted in more options for Molokai students.
+The larger student body equates to more community members being served. - CTE majors are beginning to enroll more students and showed increases in the AY 2009-2010. - UHMC Molokai serves the highest percentage of Native Hawaiian students in the UH system.